 Mission and Vision

-Guiding Principles for Buncombe County's Rape Crisis and Prevention Center
+Guiding Principles for Buncombe County's Anti-Sexual Violence and Anti-Human Trafficking Agency

 Our VOICE, Inc. is a non-profit crisis intervention and prevention agency which serves victims of sexual violence, age 13 through adult, in Buncombe County.

 The agency was founded in 1974 as an all-volunteer, grassroots organization.
 The agency remained underground until August 1983 when it received 501(c)(3) status as a non-profit agency and the first employee was hired.
 Now, more than 45 years and considerable growth later, Our VOICE employs 21 paid staff working both to support the healing of survivors and to prevent future acts of sexual violence.

 Our VOICE takes an intersectional, person-centered approach to support survivors and prevent future acts of sexual violence.
 We hold ourselves accountable to these core values: